Social

 Bridgestone uses third-party assessments as described in the preceding section to quantify suppliers’ environmental and social performance and governance and to promote improvements by advising and supporting suppliers on required solutions.

 Bridgestone conducts sustainable procurement seminars or workshops in all business regions for certain suppliers based on the Sustainable Procurement Policy and the results of their ESG risk assessments.
-In 2024, Bridgestone implemented the following initiatives.
+Bridgestone has implemented the following initiatives.

 • Workshops/Seminars on Carbon Neutrality (Europe, the U.S., Japan, Asia)